vchan2/vchan2.github.io/2021APCalculusAB.md

 -->

 <!--
-Unit 5 test is tentatively scheduled for <b>Monday, January 17</b> in-class.
+Unit 5 test is scheduled for <b>Monday, January 17</b> in-class.
 Unit 5 AP material is tentatively scheduled for <b>Wednesday, January 19</b> in-class.
 You should be proficient in all material contained in Unit 5.
 More precisely, you should be able to:
   * Apply the Extreme Value Theorem
   * Find and classify critical points
   * Find local and global extrema